awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 ## Scaling and processing<a name="events-sqs-scaling"></a>

-For standard queues, Lambda uses [long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html) to poll a queue until it becomes active\.
-When messages are available, Lambda reads up to 5 batches and sends them to your function\.
+For standard queues, Lambda uses [long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html) to poll a queue until it becomes active\.
+When messages are available, Lambda reads up to five batches and sends them to your function\.
 If messages are still available, Lambda increases the number of processes that are reading batches by up to 60 more instances per minute\.
-The maximum number of batches that can be processed simultaneously by an event source mapping is 1000\.
+The maximum number of batches that an event source mapping can process simultaneously is 1,000\.

 For FIFO queues, Lambda sends messages to your function in the order that it receives them\.
 When you send a message to a FIFO queue, you specify a [message group ID](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html)\.
 Amazon SQS ensures that messages in the same group are delivered to Lambda in order\.
 Lambda sorts the messages into groups and sends only one batch at a time for a group\.
-If the function returns an error, all retries are attempted on the affected messages before Lambda receives additional messages from the same group\.
+If your function returns an error, the function attempts all retries on the affected messages before Lambda receives additional messages from the same group\.

 Your function can scale in concurrency to the number of active message groups\.
-For more information, see [SQS FIFO as an event source](https://aws.amazon.com/blogs/compute/new-for-aws-lambda-sqs-fifo-as-an-event-source/) on the AWS Compute Blog\.
+For more information, see [SQS FIFO as an event source](http://aws.amazon.com/blogs/compute/new-for-aws-lambda-sqs-fifo-as-an-event-source/) on the AWS Compute Blog\.

 ## Configuring a queue to use with Lambda<a name="events-sqs-queueconfig"></a>

-[Create an SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/) to serve as an event source for your Lambda function\.
+[Create an SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-create-queue.html) to serve as an event source for your Lambda function\.
 Then configure the queue to allow time for your Lambda function to process each batch of events—and for Lambda to retry in response to throttling errors as it scales up\.

-To allow your function time to process each batch of records, set the source queue's visibility timeout to at least 6 times the [ timeout](https://docs.aws.amazon.com/whitepapers/latest/serverless-architectures-lambda/timeout.html) that you configure on your function\.
-The extra time allows for Lambda to retry if your function execution is throttled while your function is processing a previous batch\.
+To allow your function time to process each batch of records, set the source queue's visibility timeout to at least six times the [timeout that you configure](configuration-function-common.md#configuration-common-summary) on your function\.
+The extra time allows for Lambda to retry if your function is throttled while processing a previous batch\.

-If a message fails to be processed multiple times, Amazon SQS can send it to a [dead\-letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)\.
+If your function fails to process a message multiple times, Amazon SQS can send it to a [dead\-letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)\.
 When your function returns an error, Lambda leaves it in the queue\.
 After the visibility timeout occurs, Lambda receives the message again\.
 To send messages to a second queue after a number of receives, configure a dead\-letter queue on your source queue\.

 **Note**
 Make sure that you configure the dead\-letter queue on the source queue, not on the Lambda function\.
 The dead\-letter queue that you configure on a function is used for the function's [asynchronous invocation queue](invocation-async.md), not for event source queues\.